seangoodvibes/DelugeDocs/docs/documentation/sequencer/note/note.md

 1. Press (SCROLL◄►) + [BACK / UNDO].

 1. Display shows ‘CLIP CLEARED’.
 Notes and their associated automation will be cleared from the clip, including notes out of view.

+## Scales

+Scale mode is automatically set when new synth, MIDI and CV clips are created.
+Scale mode will lock the notes to a specific scale, by default a major scale.
+Chromatic scale can be selected by exiting ‘scale’ mode.
+Other scales can be selected.

+**Insert picture from manual**